microsoft/ivy/language.md

 cannot be true.

+## Action implementations

+It is often usefult to separate the declaration of an action from its implementation.
+We can declare an action like this:

+    action incr(x:t) returns(y:t)

+and then give its implementation separately like this:

+    implement incr {
+        y := x + 1
+    }

 ## Assume/guarantee reasoning

 IVy doesn't require us to prove all at once that a program is safe.